 Best free tank games

-Another leviathan of free-to-play tank games, War Thunder favours hardcore tacticians, genius statisticians, and obsessive attention to detail.
-Unlike World of Tanks, War Thunder cannot make any claims to being accessible.
+A leviathan of free-to-play tank games, War Thunder favours hardcore tacticians, genius statisticians, and obsessive attention to detail.
+Unlike rival World of Tanks, War Thunder cannot make any claims to being accessible.
 There are a ridiculous number of tanks and branches of research; you can easily pour hours of your time into the wrong tank.
 Additionally, War Thunder boasts a complex and sophisticated armour penetration mechanic, which forces careful consideration before firing a single shot.

 World of Tanks